Activity Calendar Login / Register Contact Us

 Please use this link to learn how to properly measure your tree before applying.

-• There are no plans to submit a building or development permit for the property within the next three (3) years.
+• The applicant must indicate whether they have plans to submit a building permit, demolition permit, grading permit, or other site improvements within the next three (3) years.

 Next Steps